OpenClaw LogoOpenClaw

 Important: Remember your username and password!
 You'll need them for sudo commands.

-Update Ubuntu and Install Dependencies
+Step 2: Update Ubuntu and Install Dependencies

 Update your Ubuntu package manager and install essential build tools.